Galgate: Community

-The bi-monthly village newsletter, the Rhubarb City News, is put together by a team of volunteers and delivered to almost 1000 households in Galgate.
+The bi-monthly village newsletter, the Rhubarb City News, is put together by a team of volunteers and delivered to almost 1,000 households in Galgate.

 Research for an investment company in 2011 claimed that Galgate was the third best place in England and Wales to bring up children.

 People

 In July 2002 ten-year-old Jade Slack, who was visiting a friend in the village, died of a drug overdose.
 She took five ecstasy tablets, believing them to be sweets.

-Former Radio 4 Gardener's Question Time panellist Fred Downham is a long-term resident of the village.
+Former Radio 4 Gardener's Question Time panellist Fred Downham was a long-term resident of the village.
 Alan Milburn, a former Labour minister, lived in the village whilst studying at Lancaster University.